 During my journey there are two mantras I’ve come to discover and which have helped me in my road to self discovery and self acceptance:

-“I am willing to release the pattern within me that has created this condition”; this mantra has helped me a lot because it takes you from the victim role into one of power.
+“I am willing to release the pattern within me that has created this condition” This mantra has helped me a lot because it takes you from the victim role into one of power.
 It helps you recognize you have the choice to walk away and stop attracting those who only want to victimize and hurt you.
-When you are not willing to be their victim, they will get tired and move on, or will be fearful to hurt you again, or be fearful to be exposed which will also contribute to them stopping their pattern of behavior.
+When you are not willing to be their victim, they will get tired and move on or will be fearful to hurt you again or be fearful to be exposed which will also contribute to them stopping their pattern of behavior.

-When we put ourselves in the victim role we can not change our own pattern of behavior, but when we choose to accept our part of responsibility in what is happening or what happened to us, then we also give ourselves the power to change.
-This does not mean in any way what others did to hurt you is acceptable; it means that you are no longer willing to let it control you.
+When we put ourselves in the victim role we can not change our own pattern of behavior but when we choose to accept our part of responsibility in what is happening or what happened to us, then we also give ourselves the power to change.
+This does not mean in any way what others did to hurt you is acceptable; it means you are no longer willing to let it control you.
 Rather than being the victim, you can choose to use your own life experiences to help others.
 Those who can relate to you will feel the hope you bring with the sharing of your experiences.
 Those who refuse to see the difference between whining vs teaching from your own life experiences are those who are afraid to face themselves in the mirror and to ask themselves why they feel that way.
-Do not focus on the second type; they will always find something faulty within you if that is where they are coming from, because they are not coming from their heart space.
+Do not focus on the second type, they will always find something faulty within you if that is where they are coming from; they are not coming from their heart space.

 “I trust the process of life to take care of me”…This mantra is beautiful!.
 When I first had it explained to me it made so much sense.
 I was made aware that the most important thing in our lives is air and yet we are not aware of how much we need it.
 We trust that we will take our next breath without thinking about it.
-If we can do that over the most important thing we need in order to survive, then why do we obsess about everything else we feel we may need?.
+If we can do that over the most important thing we need in order to survive then why do we obsess about everything else we feel we may need?.
 As long as we try our best every day, we will be okay.
 Positive thoughts plus positive actions equal results.
-Success is defined differently, depending of who you are; do not let others tell you what success is.
-True Success is when you have reached a place where no matter what happens, no matter how much you have lost, you are still confident enough to keep your head up and keep going.
+Success is defined differently, depending on who you are; do not let others tell you what success is.
+True Success happens when you have reached a place where no matter what happens, no matter how much you have lost, you are still confident enough to keep your head up and keep going.

 Love your body and love your mind because at the end of the day is never how you are that is the problem, is how we see ourselves.
 Don’t put too much value on the opinion of others; reality is those who criticize us the most are the ones who know us the least… with that in mind who cares what they think?.

 Stand your ground but don’t waste time trying to make others understand.
 Recently someone reminded me that those who are ready to see will see.
 Those who want to see only that which does not disturb their reality, will not see the truth.
-To quote from the bible “do not cast your pearls on the swine” or another quote that my father and grandmother taught me growing up… “A monkey dress in silk is still a monkey, you can not teach it rea class or intelligence.
+To quote from the bible “do not cast your pearls on the swine” or another quote my father and grandmother taught me growing up… “A monkey dress in silk is still a monkey, you can not teach it real class or intelligence.
 It will see itself as great because is too ignorant to know anything else.
 It believes because it is dress in silk it is mighty; it does not even begin to truly understand the complexities of the mind and spirit” .

-If you look at things from that perspective, you come to realize how silly it is to waste your energy on those who do not want to accept you, or on those who pretend to know you by looking at only the cover of your life story.
+If you look at things from that perspective, you come to realize how silly it is to waste your energy on those who do not want to accept you or on those who pretend to know you by looking at only the cover of your life story.
 Love yourself, embrace yourself, and be humbly proud of your wounds and mistakes for wisdom does not emanate from having lived a sheltered life.
-If you have had a sheltered life, be grateful, and count your blessings; do not judge that which you do not know.
+If you have had a sheltered life be grateful, and count your blessings; do not judge that which you do not know.

 I leave you with a quote I read ” let’s be random, let’s be weird…Let’s be ourselves!”.